jm-janzen/scripts/README.md

 # scripts
-Some convenience scripts for Ubuntu, written primarily in Bash
+Some convenience scripts for Ubuntu, written primarily in Bash, or Dash.